DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 Adding a partnership is a 3-step process:

-- Select a provider
+- select a provider
-- Select linked accreditations
+- select linked accreditations
-- Check your answers
+- check your answers

 Users can add a partnership via the accredited provider or the training partner.
 There are minor differences in wording across the flows, but the overall flow remains the same.